An Inside Look at UW Health's Neuromuscular Program

 Electromyography and Nerve Conduction Study Laboratory Providers:

-The Neuromuscular Laboratory at UW Hospital and Clinics is staffed by two myologists/neurologists and one neuropathologist.
+The Muscle and Nerve Laboratory at UW Hospital and Clinics is staffed by two myologists/neurologists and one neuropathologist.
 These specialists provide complete diagnostic interpretation of muscle and nerve biopsies along with punch skin biopsy for epidermal nerve fiber density analysis.
 In addition, two full-time technologists offer outstanding services to patients in histology, enzyme histochemistry, immunohistochemistry and electron microscopy of muscle, nerve and punch skin biopsy tissues.

-Muscle, nerve and punch skin biopsy specimens from outside hospitals or surgical facilities may be referred to the University of Wisconsin Hospital and Clinics Neuromuscular Laboratory for processing, staining and interpretation.
+Muscle, nerve and punch skin biopsy specimens from outside hospitals or surgical facilities may be referred to the University of Wisconsin Hospital and Clinics Muscle and Nerve Laboratory for processing, staining and interpretation.

-For more information or questions concerning our services, please contact the Neuromuscular Laboratory at (608) 263-9184.
+For more information or questions concerning our services, please contact the Muscle and Nerve Laboratory at (608) 263-9184.